harrytwigg/kiro-cli-specs/README.md

 ```
 🤖 spec-orchestrator › Help me create a spec to build a new webserver

-I can help you create a spec for a new webserver.
-To generate a good spec,
-I need a bit more information about what you're looking for:

- 1. Language/framework — Do you have a preference? (e.g., Node.js, Go, Rust, FastAPI)
- 2. Purpose — What will the server do?
-(REST API, static file serving, proxy, etc.)
- 3. Key features — Any specific requirements? (auth, database, WebSockets, rate limiting)
- 4. Deployment target — Where will it run?
-(AWS, Docker, bare metal, etc.)

-Or if you'd like, I can kick off the spec orchestrator agent which will walk
-you through a structured requirements → design → tasks workflow interactively.
-Want me to do that?

-[ 💰 Credits: 0.16 • ⏱️ Time: 6s ]
-─────────────────────────────────────────────────────────────────────────────────

-🤖 spec-orchestrator › Help me create a spec to build a new webserver

 I'd be happy to help you build a spec for a new webserver!
 Before we get
 started, I'd like to confirm: